intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/Reading-Tag-Values.md

 Data sources allow you to request the values of tags; depending on the capabilities of the data source, you may be able to request snapshot (current) values, raw historical values, and/or computed historical values calculated using some sort of aggregation.
 The following sections describe how to perform different query types.

+## Query Limits

+Limits are applied to all data queries to ensure that response sizes remain within reasonable limits.
+The Data Core API itself ensures that you do not attempt to retrieve more than 5000 samples per tag in a single query.
+Data sources themselves will also typically apply limits on either the maximum number of tags that can be requested in a single query, or on the maximum number of samples that a query will return, regardless of the number of tags in the query.

+Exceeding query limits will typically result in an HTTP 400/Bad Request response code.

 ## Specifying Query Time Ranges and Intervals

 Queries for historical tag values require you to specify a query time range, with the start and end time for the query being specified using `DateTime` instances.
 Each historical query type also has extension methods that allow the start and end times to be specified as `string` objects.
 When `string` objects are used, they can be absolute ISO 8601 timestamps (e.g. `2020-08-05T07:31:53Z`), or they can be relative timestamps (e.g. _3 hours before the start of the current minute_).